-Our Board has adopted a code of business conduct and ethics (the "Business Conduct Policy") that applies to all of our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer and persons performing similar functions.
-If we amend or grant any waiver from a provision of our Business Conduct Policy that applies to our executive officers, we will publicly disclose such amendment or waiver on our website as required by applicable law.
-In addition, written copies of the Corporate Governance Guidelines and the Business Conduct Policy are available on our website at ir.nationalmi.com/governance.cfm or we will send them to any stockholder who submits a written request to our Secretary.
+Our Board has adopted a code of business conduct and ethics (the Business Conduct & Ethics Policy) that applies to all of our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer and persons performing similar functions.
+If we amend or grant any waiver from a provision of our Business Conduct & Ethics Policy that applies to our executive officers, we will publicly disclose such amendment or waiver on our website as required by applicable law.
+In addition, written copies of the Corporate Governance Guidelines and the Business Conduct & Ethics Policy are available on our website at ir.nationalmi.com/governance.cfm, and we will send them to any stockholder who submits a written request to our Corporate Secretary.